Grab Your Free Funnel and Video Sales Letter Script Now

 6. Tell a story

-Storytelling is an essential part of a video in advertising and marketing (as well as film and television) and has been since its inception.
-Video’s inherent use of audiovisuals to create emotional connections between viewers and content means that stories with a beginning, middle, and end are told repeatedly.
+Storytelling is an essential part of a video in advertising and marketing (as well as film and tv) and has been since its inception.
+Videos’ inherent utilization of audiovisuals to create emotional connections between viewers and content means that stories with a start, middle, and end are told repeatedly.

 7. Make a Parody